psksvp/hsdsMe/README.md

 [Chapter 42   : A New Doctor On The Grass Land.](https://psksvp.gitlab.io/hsdsme/zm.html#chapter-42)

-> Inside was a narrow passage with a stair.
+> Zhao Min walked Zhang Wuji to the back of the room.
+At the corner, she pushed the wall hard then it was opened like a door.
+Inside was a narrow passage with a stair.
 They walked down the stair, it was a cave.
-The surrounding wall of the cave was emitting soft green color light.
+The surrounding wall of the cave was emitting soft green light.
+After their eyes were adjusted to the low lighting condition, Zhang Wuji could see that the cave was a like tunnel.
+There was light at the far end.
+Zhao Min pointed her finger to a direction at the end of the stair.

 [Chapter 43   : The Invisible Living Things.](https://psksvp.gitlab.io/hsdsme/zm.html#chapter-43)